freema/mcp-design-system-extractor/README.md

 - Component props and API documentation
 - Component dependencies and relationships
 - Design system tokens and theme information
+- External CSS files and design tokens from Storybook assets

 ## Troubleshooting